 Jamul is a somewhat small town located in the state of California.
-With a population of 6,400 people and two constituent neighborhoods, Jamul is the 483rd largest community in California.
+With a population of 6,179 people and three constituent neighborhoods, Jamul is the 490th largest community in California.

-Telecommuters are a relatively large percentage of the workforce: 8.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.96% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Jamul is a very ethnically-diverse town.
 The people who call Jamul home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jamul residents report their race to be White, followed by Black or African-American.
+The greatest number of Jamul residents report their race to be White, followed by Asian.
 Jamul also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.08% of the town’s residents.
-Important ancestries of people in Jamul include Irish, English, Italian, and Assyrian/Chaldean/Syriac.
+People of Hispanic or Latino origin account for 18.60% of the town’s residents.
+Important ancestries of people in Jamul include Assyrian/Chaldean/Syriac, Irish, German, English, and European.

 The most common language spoken in Jamul is English.
 Other important languages spoken here include Spanish and Arabic.